 Principal Office: Switzerland

-The Aga Khan Development Network (AKDN) works in 30 countries for long-term solutions to poverty, hunger, illiteracy and ill-health.
+The Aga Khan Development Network (AKDN) works for long-term solutions to poverty, hunger, illiteracy and ill-health.
 AKDN’s focus area in rural development includes attention to agriculture, natural resources, and disaster reduction.

 The AKDN comprises different networks and agencies around the world, including the Aga Khan Foundation (AKF).
 The Foundation is most active in South and Central Asia, Sub-Saharan Africa, and the Middle East.